Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 ## Hard Descriptor
 The descriptor that shows up after a transaction has settled.
 As soon as the customer's bank has finalized the transaction status, the hard descriptor will be permanently displayed as the description of the charge on the customer’s statement.

-## Merchant Category Code (MCC)
+## Merchant Category Code
-The MCC is an industry standard [four-digit number](../Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.
+The Merchant Category Code (MCC) is an industry standard [four-digit number](../Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.

 ## Payment Token
 A cryptographically secure representation of payment instrument details for use with subsequent payment transactions.
 This token may be generated for a single use or for multiple uses.
 By making use of a payment token, the merchant does not need to store sensitive payment details on their servers.